segmentio/analytics-next/.changeset/stale-seals-impress.md

 '@segment/analytics-generic-utils': minor
 ---

-Add Emitter.
-Log warning if a specific event type exceeds 10
+Add Emitter library.
+Log default warning if a listeners exceeds 10 for a specific event type (configurable)